boo1ean/github-commits-assert/README.md

-## Check commit messages and send worning if something is wrong
+## Your github watchdog

+Verify commits for containing / not containing specified strings and stuff.

+Send alert emails if test fails.

 ## Installation